 The Board periodically updates our Transit System Plan.
 The most recent update, the 2030 Transit System Plan, was adopted in October 2006.
 Several projects in the Transit System Plan have recently been completed or are in the planning and design stage.
-The Blue Line southern extension to the University of North Texas Dallas Campus (South Oak Cliff-3) opened in October 2016.
-In addition, the FTA has authorized DART to enter into Project Development for two projects under the FTA Core Capacity program: 1) the Red and Blue Line Platform Extensions project; and 2) the Dallas CBD Second Light Rail Alignment (D2).
+In addition, the FTA authorized DART to enter into Project Development (PD) for two projects under the FTA Core Capacity program: 1) the Red and Blue Line Platform Extensions project; and 2) the Dallas CBD Second Light Rail Alignment (D2 Subway).
 The Platform Extension project has completed the Project Development, and engineering was initiated in 2017 to support a completion date in 2021.
-The D2 project is currently under refinement from a mostly at-grade option to a subway running route.
-The project schedule was updated after selection of a refined alternative in summer 2017, at which time the Environmental Impact Statement (EIS) and preliminary engineering (PE) was reinitiated.
-In addition, as part of the adoption of the FY 2018 Twenty-Year Financial Plan, the DART Board restated the schedule for the Cotton Belt regional rail project, which is included in the FY 2018 Financial Plan and has a revenue service date of 2022.
-The PE/EIS effort was completed in 2017 to support the new service date of 2022.
+The D2 Subway project was refined from a mostly at-grade option to a subway running route in September 2017.
+This decision extended Project Development beyond the two-year timeframe, and as a result DART is continuing PD with local funds.
+DART is currently developing a Supplemental Draft Environmental Impact Statement (SDEIS) and preliminary engineering (PE) to support a final EIS and Record of Decision in early 2020.
+DART will request entry into Engineering under the FTA Capital Investment Grant Program at that time.
+In addition, as part of the adoption of the Fiscal Year 2019 Twenty-Year Financial Plan, the DART Board restated the revenue service date of 2022 for the Cotton Belt regional rail project.
+The PE/EIS effort was completed in November 2018 with a Final EIS/Record of Decision from both FTA and FAA.